 Number of beneficiaries 28

 Type of beneficiary Description of agreement

 Executive directors and officers 1.
 EXECUTIVE DIRECTORS Pursuant to the provisions of his contract, the chairman & CEO has the right to receive a severance payment in the event of termination of his relationship with the Company, provided that such termination is not the consequence of a breach attributable thereto or exclusively due to his own decision to withdraw.
-The amount
+The amount of the severance payment is three times annual

-salary.
+4 1 4 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 salary.
 Since 2011, contracts with new executive directors and with senior management include maximum severance pay equal to two times annual salary in the event of termination of their relationship with the Company, provided that termination of the relationship is not the result of a breach attributable thereto or solely due to a voluntary decision thereof.
 This is the system applicable to the Business CEO, who was appointed by the shareholders at the General Shareholders' Meeting held on 31 March 2017.

-Furthermore, in consideration for the executive directors' non-compete commitment for a period of between one and two years, they shall be entitled to severance pay equal to the remuneration for such period.

-2. OFFICERS

-Some employment contracts with officers of Iberdrola include specific severance clauses.
-The purpose of such clauses is to obtain an effective and sufficient level of loyalty for the management of the Company and thus avoid a loss of experience and knowledge that might jeopardise the achievement of strategic objectives, more so for positions deemed to decisively contribute to the creation of value due to the responsibilities entailed thereby.
+Furthermore, in consideration for the executive directors' non-compete commitment for a period of between one and two years, they shall be entitled to severance pay equal to the remuneration for such period. emanoration for such period.
+2 3 3 4 3 4 4 4 4 4 5 7 7 7 7 7 7 7 7 7 7 7 7 7 7 2.
+OFFICERS Some employment contracts with officers of Iberdrola include specific severance clauses.
+The purpose of such clauses is to obtain an effective and sufficient level of loyalty for the management of the Company and thus avoid a loss of experience and knowledge that might eopardise the achievement of strategic objectives, more so for positions deemed to decisively contribute to the creation of value due to the responsibilities entailed thereby.
 The amount of the severance pay is determined based on length of service and the reasons for the officer's withdrawal from office, up to a maximum of five times annual salary.

-Notwithstanding the foregoing, the Senior Management Remuneration Policy provides since 2011 that the limit on the amount of the severance pay under new contracts with the members of senior management shall be two times their annual salary.
+Notwithstanding the foregoing, the Senior Management Remuneration Policy provides since 2011 that the limit on the amount of the 1 severance pay under new contracts with the members of senior management shall be two times their annual salary.